 Working on building partnerships with international agencies for sustainable, lasting change from within communities, by the people making a living from the land.

-As this community grows we will add statistics to show our progress.
+As this community grows we will add statistics to show the progress.

-Designed and built for ranchers, breeders, herders, farmers and communities that are or want to try practices that support rich working landscapes with all the native wildlife that belong in the ecosystem.
+Designed with and for ranchers, breeders, herders, farmers and communities.
+Some are successfully implementing practices that support rich working landscapes with all the native wildlife that belong in the ecosystem.
+If you want to try it you can find help here, find peers and communities.

 Working lands provide food, fiber, energy and critical habitat for wildlife.
-In the US, approximately 80% of wildlife species depend farms, ranches, and forests for their survival.
+In the US, approximately 80% of wildlife species depend on farms, ranches, and forests for their survival.
+Wildlife and native plant variety on working lands can be a mutually beneficial relationship, increasing rangeland productivity and promoting multi-use landscapes.